 I want to compare and contract the way hobbyists approach their art practice vs the way professional artists approach theirs.
 This is not to say that all hobbyists are immature or that all professionals have 'made it'...
 However, in my experience in working with artists and from my own journey, these attributes are true for many.
 Hopefully this comparison will give you some insight into where you are now and how to start moving in the direction you want... to be a thriving artist!

-Find out more about my online artist mentoring group where I'm helping artists of almost every creative medium learn to thrive creatively, spiritually and financially.
+Find out more about my Created To Thrive Artist Mentoring Program where I'm helping artists of almost every creative medium learn to thrive creatively, spiritually and financially.

 Matt Tommey is an artist, author and mentor who is passionate about empowering artists to thrive spiritually, artistically and in business.